Pragmatic Play

 How do wins work in Sweet Bonanza?

-How do Sweet Bonanza free spins and multiplier bombs work?
+How do the free spins and multiplier bombs work in Sweet Bonanza?

-Four or more lollipop scatters award 10 free spins, and three or more scatters during the round add 5 extra spins.
-Rainbow bombs can show 2x up to 100x.
-All bomb values add together before multiplying the full sequence win.
+Four or more lollipop scatters award 10 free spins.
+Three or more scatters during the bonus add 5 more spins.
+Bombs carry values from 2x to 100x, combine together, then multiply the tumble sequence win.

 What is the difference between the Ante Bet and the Buy Feature?